carbondigitalus/datasmyth-database-gui/readme.md

 ## About The Project

 We needed a DB viewer tool for a project.
-In researching this tool, we found (DB Docs)[https://dbdocs.io].
+In researching this tool, we found [DB Docs](https://dbdocs.io).
 While this tool was exactly what we were looking for, there was one feature missing, self-hosting the project.
 The security requirements of this project forced our hand on a need to self-host.
 So, we threw this together fairly quickly so that we've have an internal tool.

 <p align="right">(<a href="#top">back to top</a>)</p>